AmigaGPU/fat-agnus/2019-04-04-building-a-programming-env-in-2k19-ii.md

-(*)I love how it's now a breeze to keep the revisions of my markdown files in check
+(*)I love how it's now a breeze to keep the revisions of my markdown files in check.

+All I need to do is enter `$ git commit -a`

+Then I uncomment the line(s) with the revised file(s).

+After a while I type

+`$ git status`

+to see how many commits my branch is ahead.
+Then I can commence with `$ git push` to sync it all up with git.
+Sweet and oh so neat